Bose QuietComfort Ultra Headphones (2nd Gen) Headphones Review

 Audio Reproduction Accuracy

 The Bose QuietComfort Ultra Headphones (2nd Gen) have great audio reproduction accuracy.
-Their smooth sound profile has minimal peaks and dips, except in the treble, where there are some peaks and dips that can sound relatively a bit sharp or dull, depending on the pitch.
+Their frequency response has minimal peaks and dips, except in the treble, where there are some fluctuations that can sound relatively sharp or dull, depending on the pitch.
 The drivers are well-matched overall, though there's a very slight difference in the mids.
-They also have very low harmonic distortion and tight group delay.
+They also have low harmonic distortion, which won't be audible.
 Relative to our target curve, they yield a somewhat fuller bass, a mostly flat mid-range, and a warmer treble.
 Their PRTF indicates that they interact with your outer ear to somewhat mimic the effect of listening to an angled reference speaker.

 Noise Isolation